MUSEUM MIXTAPE VOL. 1

 (DIRTY SOUTH EDITION)

-Museum Mixtape is an album and a series of videos in which amateur rappers perform freestyle rhymes as guided tours for museums in the southeast United States.
+Museum Mixtape is an album and a series of videos in which up-and-coming rappers perform freestyle rhymes as guided tours for museums in the southeast United States.

 Is the museum space obsolete?
 Can its architecture host different uses and inspire alternative narratives?
 Are cultural institutions completely out of tune with culturally active local demographics?
 What kind of new forms can this apparent disconnection create?